1. Home

 1. The electric device’s wattage

-2. The run-time.
+2. The run-time

-For instance, let’s say that you need to run a 500-watt device.
+For instance, let’s say you need to run a 500-watt device.
 If you power this device for 1 hour, then 500 watt-hours (or 0.5 kWh) will be consumed.
 Then after another hour, 1 kWh (1,000 watt-hours) in total will be used.
 Likewise, a 2 kW (or 2,000-watt) device would consume 1 kWh of electricity in just 30 minutes.

 To illustrate a few real-life examples, here is a look at the wattages of typical home devices and the approximate rate at which each appliance or electronic would consume 1 kWh of electricity while in use.